Your interest rates explained

 - Higher rate taxpayers can earn up to £500 interest on savings tax free.

 - Additional rate taxpayers will pay tax on all savings interest earned.

 Interest is paid either annually at 31st December or monthly according to the type of account.

 - AER stands for Annual Equivalent Rate and illustrates what the interest rate would be if interest was paid and added each year, and has been rounded to two decimal places.

-- Maximum investment for personal accounts is normally £500,000.
+- Maximum investment for personal accounts is normally £500,000, but may vary for specific accounts.
 Maximum investment in Junior Saver accounts will depend on the terms of each account.